openMetaAnalysis/Preterm-birth-prediction-with-the-interpregnancy-interval/evidence-search.md

 #Evidence search
 ##Inclusion criteria
-* Cohort studies that measure association between rates of pre-term birth and the interpregnancy interval using conditional[ logistic regression analysis](https://en.wikipedia.org/wiki/Conditional_logistic_regression) or [propensity score analysis](Propensity score matching)
+* Cohort studies that measure association between interpregnancy interval and rates of pre-term birth, or low birth-weight, or infant mortality using conditional[ logistic regression analysis](https://en.wikipedia.org/wiki/Conditional_logistic_regression) or [propensity score analysis](Propensity score matching)

 ## Reconciliation tables
 * [Comparison of included studies with prior systematic reviews](../../tree/master/reconciliation-tables/) (Not applicable to this review as propensity and conditional logistic regression searching not done prior to the Conde-Agudelo 2006 review.